SynthAgent: Adapting Web Agents with Synthetic Supervision

 \paragraph{Implementation Details.} For both data synthesis and evaluation, we set a maximum step budget of $30$ per episode, following recommendations from~\citep{zhou2024webarenarealisticwebenvironment}.
 All methods are synthesizing up to $500$ task-trajectory pairs per website for agent fine-tuning.
 During execution and training, they are using the same prompt template and action space.
 We also use the same GPT-4.1 for both synthesis and refinement for \ours.
 We use a context window of $3$ most recent steps for efficiency.
 For agent fine-tuning, we mix synthesized data from five websites to train a single model with a learning rate of 1e-5 and batch size of $32$ for $3$ epochs.
-For evaluation, we restart the environment for every run, and report the success rate of completing the task from test set.
 More details are in Appendix~\ref{appendix:implementation}.